A Survey on Scalable LoRaWAN for Massive IoT: Recent Advances, Potentials, and Challenges: Scalable LoRaWAN Use Cases

-The adaptability of LoRa for LEO satellite Internet of Things deployment is analyzed in \cite{8766462}, according to its characteristics, including LoRaWAN architecture, the activation mode of LoRa nodes, the mechanism to access the communication channel as well as the used BW.
+The adaptability of a LoRa network for LEO satellite IoT deployment was analyzed in \cite{8766462}, according to its characteristics, including LoRaWAN architecture, LoRa node activation mode, the access mechanism for the communication channel, and BW.
 In addition, some enhancements were proposed to deal with these inapplicable characteristics.
-Doppler effect on the LoRa modulation adopted for ground-to-space communication was presented as a major issue facing the advancement of the CubeSat industry.
-Multiple works deal with this issue \cite{8723123, doroshkin2018laboratory, bashir2021low}, Authors in \cite{doroshkin2018laboratory} identified the doppler frequency shift resulting from the high speed of these nanosatellites passing over the ground station.
-This study consists of a laboratory experiment of the LoRa modulation under similar conditions to Cubsat flaying in LEO to ground communication.
-The aim is to study the immunity of LoRa modulation against the Doppler effect in such conditions.
-Simulations in \cite{Cao_2021} obtained that the maximum Doppler frequency shift that occurs in LoRa communication in LEO Cubsat is about 22kHz, while the maximum Doppler rate can go until 270Hz/s.
-Another fact was obtained, 100\% packet error rate was reached when using a SF of 9, whereas Doppler-rate significantly increases.
+The Doppler effect on the LoRa modulation adopted for ground-to-space communication was presented as a major issue facing the advancement of the CubeSat industry.
+Multiple studies have dealt with this issue \cite{8723123, doroshkin2018laboratory, bashir2021low}.
+The authors of \cite{doroshkin2018laboratory} identified the Doppler frequency shift resulting from the high speed of these nanosatellites passing over a ground station.
+This study consists of a laboratory experiment on the LoRa modulation under conditions similar to CubeSat in an LEO regarding ground communication.
+The aim was to study the immunity of LoRa modulation against the Doppler effect in such conditions.
+Simulations in \cite{Cao_2021} indicated that the maximum Doppler frequency shift in LoRa communication in LEO CubeSat is about 22~kHz, whereas the maximum Doppler rate reaches 270~Hz/s.
+Further, a 100\% packet error rate was reached when using an SF of 9, whereas the Doppler rate significantly increased.